 Be vigilant and do your homework!

 Never buy from anyone you think hasn’t taken every step to make a puppy’s health their priority.
-If you suspect someone is a puppy farmer, please report them to the RSPCA, the police or your local authority.
+If you suspect someone is a puppy ‘farmer’ (someone breeding dogs in poor conditions with no thought for their care or welfare), then please report them to the RSPCA, the police or your local authority who are responsible for licensing breeders.